abdulmusa/my-multi-service-app/README.md

 Navigate to the root directory where the docker-compose.yml file is located.

-Build and start the services using Docker Compose:
+Build and start the services using Docker Compose inside the Terminal :

-sh
 docker-compose up --build
 Access the services via their respective endpoints: